 The government then approves the agreement if it is pursuant to applicable law.
 This approval makes the agreement officially enforceable.

 The Unemployment insurance system applies to metropolitan France, the overseas Departments, Saint Pierre and Miquelon, Saint Barthelemy, Saint Martin, and Monaco.
 It does not apply to Mayotte, which has its own system.

 The public employment service is organized around two bodies: the bipartite body UNEDIC (National Professional Union for Employment in Industry and Trade), which will continue to perform its task of administering the unemployment insurance scheme and organizing the benefits payment system, and the service for jobseekers ("Pôle emploi").

 Pôle emploi brings all employment services under a single body, with a single point of contact for registering, counseling, training, placing and paying benefits to jobseekers.

 The unemployment insurance scheme is financed through contributions paid on earnings: subject to the limit of 4 times the monthly social security ceiling (€13,712 in 2022).
 As from January 1st, 2019, only employers contribute into the employment insurance scheme.
 Employee's contributions have been ended, except for short-term contract workers in the entertainment industry (“intermittents du spectacle”), salaried workers in Monaco, and some expatriate employees.
 The State also pays into the employment insurance scheme to substitute for the employee's contribution, which has been eliminated.

 The scheme is applicable to all employees of companies in geographical areas covered by the agreement.

-To qualify for unemployment benefit (Return to employment benefit or ARE), the claimant must satisfy the following conditions:
+To qualify for unemployment benefit (Return to employment benefit or ARE), the claimant must meet the following requirements: